Controls whether the built-in DNS client is used in Google Chrome.

-If this policy is set to true, the built-in DNS client will be used, if available.
+If this policy is set to Enabled, the built-in DNS client will be used, if available.

-If this policy is set to false, the built-in DNS client will never be used.
+If this policy is set to Disabled, the built-in DNS client will only be used when DNS-over-HTTPS is in use.

 Registry Hive | HKEY_LOCAL_MACHINE or HKEY_CURRENT_USER |